 Provide consistency.
 Children with a history of trauma need as much consistency as possible in order to learn effectively.
 Put a consistent schedule in place, use the same rituals to begin and end your classroom activities, and come up with consistent language to use when you refer to activities and give directions.

 Avoid surprises.
-All learners should have a heads-up about any changes to the daily routine, but these advance warnings can be especially important to children exposed to violence and trauma.
+All learners should have a heads-up about any changes to the daily routine, but these advance warnings can be especially important to children exposed to trauma.
 Even something you consider a “positive surprise,” like a fun assembly, can send children into a panic if they fear different environments with unfamiliar rules and expectations.
 Sidestep surprises and prepare children for changes ahead of time by role-playing what might happen and talking with them candidly about their concerns, fears, and questions.

 Lighten their load.
 You’ll have learners in your classroom who, because of their family situation, aren’t able to play the role of “child” at home.
 Explain to your students that school is a safe place to leave grownup cares and responsibilities at the door and explore new ideas and opportunities.
 You might even institute a metaphorical “load lightening” at the start of each school day: have children take off an imaginary backpack holding their worries and responsibilities and park it in a designated “worry lot” until the end of the day.

 Help students support each other.
 What classroom routines can you create to teach children how to support and take care of each other?
 One idea is a buddy system in which students can ask for help or support from a list of children who have volunteered to be buddies.
 You might also try creating a “Today I Need…” chart that children can sign in on each morning and communicate their immediate needs.
 Making students aware of each other’s feelings and needs will help build a sense of community and mutual support.